 There are seven "fault" grounds or reasons and also a "no fault" grounds.
 The "fault" grounds, as the name implies, mean that one person was considered at fault in causing the marriage to end.
 Most people file “no fault” divorce.
 A "no fault" divorce is a divorce in which the marriage is broken beyond repair but where neither spouse blames the other.
 In Massachusetts, the no fault divorce grounds is called "Irretrievable Breakdown of Marriage."
 There are two kinds of "irretrievable breakdown" divorces.
 They are often referred to as "1A' and "1B", referring to the section of the law under which they are found, Massachusetts General Laws Chapter 208, sections 1A and1B.

 The most common approach is no-fault based on an irretrievable breakdown of the marriage.
 There are two options for a no-fault divorce.
-A “1A” divorce would be filed when both spouses agree that the marriage has irretrievably broken down and they have reached a written agreement with respect to child support, visitation, alimony, child custody and the division of marital assets.
+A “1A” divorce would be filed when both spouses agree that the marriage has irretrievably broken down and they have reached a written agreement with respect to child support, parenting time, alimony, child custody and the division of marital assets.
 This is an uncontested no-fault divorce.

 A “1B” divorce would be filed when one spouse believes there is an irretrievable breakdown of the marriage or both spouses believe the marriage has ended but they are not in agreement with regard to custody, support or marital property issues.
 This is a contested no-fault divorce.
 If you and your spouse are able to come to an agreement, you can file a request to change the divorce complaint from a “1B” to a “1A”divorce.